 Antibiotic Resistance in a Free Society

-I answered a question on antibiotic resistance in a free society for Philosophy in Action Radio on 17 February 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on antibiotic resistance in a free society on 17 February 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How would antibiotic resistance be handled in a free society?
 Bacteria acquire resistance to antibiotics by exposure to low doses of antibiotics.
 Such low doses may come from misuse of antibiotics, for example when taken to combat a cold or flu (which are viral infection against which antibiotics do nothing) or by not completing the full course as prescribed by a doctor.
 Antibiotics are indeed awesome drugs which have saved millions of lives.
 But resistant bacteria pose a serious health problem, often causing serious and difficult-to-treat illness in third parties.
 What would be the proper way to address this problem in a free society?

 My Answer, In Brief: In a free society, the development of antibiotics would not be hampered by the FDA, and private efforts could be made to minimize infections and promote proper use of antibiotics.
 The thorny legal question is whether the routine use of antibiotics in livestock, which contributes greatly to antibiotic resistance, constitutes a tort.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: